Funding

 AI Infrastructure Borrowing Pushes Big Tech Deeper Into Global Bond Markets

 Alphabet and Amazon are using non-U.S. corporate bond markets to broaden funding for AI infrastructure and data center investment.
 Amazon raised 14.5 billion euros in March, while Morgan Stanley expects about 50 billion euros of hyperscaler euro debt this year.
-The practical test is whether international bond markets can absorb more AI-linked technology issuance without taking on greater sector volatility.
+The practical question is whether international bond markets can absorb more AI-linked technology issuance without taking on greater sector volatility.

 AI Infrastructure Borrowing Pushes Big Tech Deeper Into Global Bond Markets